 Please contact the VPAP office about all proposed name changes and all proposals that will result in a new named entity (e.g., new minor, emphasis, etc.) prior to governance.

 The VPAP office is responsible overall for implementing graduate minor modifications.
 More information.

 Divisions will have their own reporting deadlines to align with calendar processes.
-Please report program name changes and new minors to the VPAP office.
+Please report program name changes and any minor modifications resulting in a new named entity (e.g., new minor, focus) to the VPAP office.

-Once minor modifications are approved, please report them to the VPAP office by posting on the Graduate Curriculum Tracker (GCT).
-This will ensure that approved changes can be implemented in all systems (ROSI, School of Graduate Studies Calendar, websites, etc.).
+Once a minor modification has been approved at the appropriate Faculty/divisional level, please send a final copy of the proposal as approved through governance to email@example.com.
+Please include the date of final governance approval in the body of the email.
+This will ensure that approved changes can be implemented in all systems (ROSI, School of Graduate Studies Calendar, etc.).